From Trope to Table

 Heroic transformation: descriptive beats, not prescriptive rails

-In plain terms, it names a recurrent pattern whereby a novice becomes an initiate.
+In plain terms, the cycle names a recurrent pattern where a novice becomes an initiate.
 The person departs a known order, encounters transformative constraint, then returns into a reordered social field bearing new knowledge or capability.

-That pattern appears across myth, modern fiction, and long campaign play.
+The pattern appears across myth, modern fiction, and long campaign play.

 Use the hero cycle the way you use any trope: as a handle for choice and consequence, not a checklist for the “correct” story.